Impact of the COVID-19 pandemic on sports: Curling

 The World Curling Championships would present the first disruptions of competition within the bubble due to positive tests.
-During the men's championship, playoff matches on 10 April were postponed due to multiple positive tests being recorded, including one member of a playoff team (who was already vaccinated, and later rested negative), and four among players from eliminated teams.
+During the men's championship, playoff matches on 10 April were postponed due to multiple positive tests being recorded, including one member of a playoff team (who was already vaccinated, and later tested negative), and four among players from eliminated teams.
 The four tests were later deemed false positives, and play resumed the next day.
 Due to positive tests among the host broadcast staff, the World Women's Curling Championship suspended all television coverage from 2–6 May, resuming in time for the playoff rounds.

 Due to the second wave of cases nationwide, in December 2020 USA Curling cancelled its 2020 Seniors Championship, and delayed all of its other national championships to no earlier than May 2021.
 As this falls after the world championships, USA Curling announced that its berths would therefore be given to the teams that were to represent the United States in 2020.
 The Arena National Championships were later cancelled, and the Junior and Mixed championships were postponed to later in the year.

 The 2021 Canadian Olympic Curling Trials were held in Saskatchewan, whose only restrictions on sporting events by November 2021 were a proof of vaccination requirement for attendees.
 However, Omicron variant would begin to lead to the cancellations of other events, including the Continental Cup for the second season in a row, as well as the Olympic mixed doubles trials, most provincial playdowns for the 2022 Scotties Tournament of Hearts, the Canadian Mixed Doubles Curling Championship, U Sports/Curling Canada University Curling Championships, Canadian Colleges Athletic Association Curling Championships, and Canadian Wheelchair Curling Championship.
 The Scotties was held behind closed doors for the second season in a row due to Ontario restrictions, with a limited audience of tournament volunteers and local junior curlers from the Thunder Bay area invited to attend the playoff rounds.